mt-digital/UncMod/README.md

 So, building all the figures requires a few steps, which are described below.

-### Main analyses
+### Download .zip files from OSF

-First, download all three datasets available via our associated [Open Science Foundation (OSF) repository](https://osf.io/8kf7s).
+If you have not run the simulations on a cluster but want to run our analyses on our outcome data we used for the paper, please download the three outcome datasets available on our associated [Open Science Foundation (OSF) repository](https://osf.io/8kf7s).
 The three files are

 - `main.zip`
 - `sensitivity.zip`
 - `sl_expected.zip`

+### Main analyses

 ### Sensitivity analysis

 `scripts/analysis.jl` provides three helper functions for each of the three sensitivity analyses.
-First, download and unzip the output data we have shared on OSF (LINK).
-Then, create a directory for the plots to go after they are created for each sensitivity parameter setting and each of the other uncertainty parameter settings; call the directory `sensitivity_figures`.
+With the zip files downloaded and unzipped in the `data` directory, create another directory for the plots to go after they are created for each sensitivity parameter setting and each of the other uncertainty parameter settings; call the directory `sensitivity_figures`.
 Unfortunately, it is necessary to create six additional subdirectories for each of the